StoreyLab/popkin/README.md

 plotPopkin(pwF, labs=subpops, legTitle=legTitle) # NOTE no need for inbrDiag() here!
 ```

-Rescale the kinship matrix using different subpopulations (implicitly changes the MRCA)
+Rescale the kinship matrix using different subpopulations (implicitly changes the most recent common ancestor population used as reference)
 ```R
 Phi2 <- rescalePopkin(Phi, subpops2)
 ```